ilkant/DNA/README.md

 # Klusterointi

 This program is not a ready project.
 It's on the way to finish.
 It is programmed with pyCharm.
+Now it can draw picture of clustered haplogoup with MDKAs.

 Cluster network program.
 It makes nodes.csv and links.csv to Gephi.
 Gephi can display a network of mt-dna matches in one haplogroup.
 The match clusters can be subgroups to that haplogroup.
 Grouping depends on GD values between